By Adam · 2026-05-30 · 6 min read

 3. Check state business registrations

-Each US state maintains a business name database.
-Search your state's Secretary of State website.
-This is separate from trademark — a name can be registered as a business in your state without having a federal trademark.
+Each state keeps its own registry of business names, searchable on the Secretary of State website.
+This is separate from trademark law.
+A name can be registered as an LLC or corporation in your state without anyone holding a federal trademark on it, and the reverse is true as well.

 4. Check social media handles